 In this tutorial we’ll dissect how to create endless reverbs, firstly making an atmospheric sound bed, after which we’ll take a look at both reverb sends and reverse reverb techniques.
 We’ll be utilising Ableton’s native Reverb plugin for our walkthrough, but if you’re following along in another DAW not to worry, as pretty much any reverb plugin will be capable of achieving the same or similar results.
-To follow along you can download the project session here session here.

 Here’s some audio of the loop we’ve created both before and after we add our reverbs.
 To enlarge any image, just click on it.

 Place the kick drum onto a channel and load an instance of Ableton’s Reverb.
 The settings for this reverb effect are entirely subjective as the main technique we’ll be utilising here is the Freeze function.
 Once it’s activated the Freeze button will freeze the reverberation so it sustains endlessly.

 The point at which you turn it on will alter the sound, so experiment with your timings here.
 In our case, automate it to activate approximately a 1/8th note after the kick drum plays.
 Tweak the reverb settings, adding a long Decay time and then boost the Size, Diffuse and Dry/Wet.

 Having the reverb play out in this way isn’t ideal for producing, as it’s long tail needs to be controlled!
 It’ll be much easier to do so if we bounce it to a separate audio track.